41 Boulevard du Temple,

 The same family was running the theatre from 1887 to 1939 when the theatre was converted to movies as a neighbourood movie house.
 Dejazet is the name of a famous French actress who ran the theatre around 1859 and the name was still used for the cinema.
 The building an Italian-style theatre with two balconies left in their original design after a projection booth was added at the rear of the second balcony replacing the second floor lobby.

 The stage and wings remained without a major change and boxes remained in the auditorium.
-In the Sixties the owner had the terrible idea to refurbish and rename the place the France, but worse he was planning to destroy the beautiful theatre and build a brand new place copying the theater on the cruise ship the France.
+In the 1960’s the owner had the terrible idea to refurbish and rename the place the France, but worse he was planning to destroy the beautiful theatre and build a brand new place copying the theatre on the cruise ship the France.
 Fortunately, the architects had forbidden the project.

 But the stage was destroyed in order to give more space for a 70mm screen and the ceiling lowered for a better sterophonic sound.
 Actually, few 70mm prints were shown: “My Fair Lady” for instance.